in-toto/scai-demos/examples/README.md

 The resulting metadata will be stored in the respective `metadata/` directory.

-:: warn :: The in-toto attestations generated for these examples are not digitally signed, and are only provided for demo purposes.
+:: warn :: The scai-generator CLI tools do not generate digitally signed in-toto attestations.
+Any digitally signed attestations included in this repo are only provided for demo purposes.

+## End-to-End Examples

+We provide one end-to-end example for a container build that showcases both SCAI attestation generation, as well as verification of an ITE-10 in-toto layout and SCAI policy checking.

+Use the `examples/run-container-examples-e2e.sh` bash script to run the full example.

 [setup instructions]: ../docs/usage.md